 If you have hypertension, a doctor will usually suggest a change in lifestyle.
 He will advise on dietary plans with particular emphasis on low-fat and low-saturated-fat foods.
 He will also suggest moderating your alcohol, caffeine and nicotine intake.
 Your doctor may prescribe medications such as a thiazide-type diuretic to lower blood pressure.

 Your treatment will depend on how high your blood pressure is.
-Whether or not you have other medical conditions will also be a factor in the treatment of hypertension.
+Whether or not you have other medical conditions will also be a factor in the treatment.
 Over 50 million American adults have high blood pressure, and the number of cases increase with age in both men and women.
 Doctors are aware that hypertension is a very common problem, so they have the necessary experience and skills to deal with this complaint.